 4. Fund a real news outlet.
 The Guardian, The New York Times, numerous blogs.
 Take your pick.
 These are the publications holding the Trump administration to account.
 If you’re reading them and not paying anything you need to consider what worth you put on real reporting as opposed to fake news.

 6. Become a conscious consumer.
 Your spending decisions have an impact.
 Regardless of your political persuasion, living with intention in all areas is an excellent way to make a difference.
 Where you spend your money does count.
 The CEO of Uber is on Trump’s Business Advisory Group.
-The chief executive of Boden is one of the Conservative party’s most generous funders as is the Founder of Gail’s bakery.
-I comment on these not to question their ethics but to illustrate the importance of knowing exactly what your money is being spent on.
+The founder of Gail's bakery is one of the Conservative party’s most generous funders.
+I comment on these not to question their ethics but to illustrate the importance of knowing exactly what your money is being spent on beyond what you might see in ad campaigns or on social media.

 7. Appreciate your own contribution, whatever it may be.
 Parenting is political.
 Food is political.
-There is so much we can do to make an impact and improve the world, from how we teach our kids to stand up to bullies, to the lifestyle choices that result in the suffering of people we claim to support.
+Make those daily acts count.
+There is so much we can do to make an impact and improve the world, from how we teach our kids to stand up to racism, to the lifestyle choices that result in the suffering of people we claim to support .
 Start thinking and remember the words of Margaret Mead: “Never doubt that a small group of thoughtful, committed citizens can change the world; indeed, it's the only thing that ever has.”
 Small actions can have a big ripple effect.

 9. Respect the views and ideas of others especially when it comes to addressing the problems.
 I struggle with this a lot, in relation to changing ideologies about causes of social injustice, but also in the face of solutions that may seem hypocritical, facile or ineffective.
 Trying to do something is better than nothing.
 We don’t always get to the right solution straight away but the process is important.
 And we should applaud anyone brave enough to put their head above the parapet.